 - Hái yǒu shé me kěyǐ gàosù wǒ ne?

-Note: observe how your child reacts to questions.
+Note: Observe how your child reacts to questions.
 Some children may feel like they are getting quizzed on the spot.
 They may need grown-ups to model answering these types of questions.

 Scenario 1: Artwork

-Child wants to share his/her drawing.
+A child wants to share his/her drawing.
 Possible responses:

 - What did you draw?